What is Workplace Culture & How Can You Improve It? - HRDQ

 Assess the Health of your Workplace Culture

-First, you need to get a pulse on the health of your current workplace culture.
-The best way to do this is by assessing employee satisfaction.
-If there’s a general dissatisfaction amongst your employees, it indicates that the company as a whole is doing something wrong to cause this reaction.
+First, get a pulse on your current workplace culture.
+The best way to do this is to assess employee satisfaction.
+If employees are generally dissatisfied, it indicates the company is doing something wrong that's causing this reaction.

 Determine the Core Values of the Company

-Next, you need to identify the core values that you want your organization to embody.
-You should create a list to post on your company’s website and around your office to encourage potential and current employees.
-In addition, you should have a minimum of five values, but no more than eight.
-The clearer and more concise you keep them, the easier they will be to implement in daily behaviors.
+Next, identify the core values your organization should embody.
+Create a list to post on your company’s website and around the office to encourage current and potential employees.
+Select at least five values, but no more than eight.
+The clearer and more concise the values are, the easier they are to implement in daily behavior.

 Some examples of core values include: